-Hangfeng Chen has explored the potency of reappropriating archival materials (footage and image) with narratives, to find his own positionality as a visual artist and filmmaker.
-He incorporated collage as a way of thinking and storytelling in his filmmaking, allowing him to explore his subjective tone of voice with an experimental approach.
-He considers found archival materials as collective memory, while his own materials as personal memory.
-Memory is often fragmented and incomplete, collage revisions this aspect of memory by creating a visual representation that reflects how personal and collective memories could be interconnected.
-The research has mobilized him from exoticism in relation to invasive species, to the absurdity of human exceptionalism.
-It encompasses archival materials from the pre-discovery Chinese voyages and the Dutch Golden Age to the found images of Neo-colonialism in Africa.
-While he was searching for invasive species, the coronavirus collided with his journey.
-Therefore, his research has evolved by shifting the focus to his personal experience, particularly during the Shanghai Lockdown.
+Hangfeng Chen explores the potency of reappropriating archival materials (footage and image) with narratives to establish and question his position as a visual artist and filmmaker.
+He considers found archival materials as collective memories, while his own materials are personal memories.
+He collages the two as a method of thinking and storytelling: memories are often fragmented and incomplete, and collage is a means to speculate on how personal and collective memories could be interconnected.
+His research interests include 'exoticism', invasive species, Covid-19 and the absurdity of human exceptionalism.
+His work draws on archival materials from the pre-discovery Chinese voyages in the 15th century and the Dutch Golden Age to the found images of Neo-colonialism in Africa.

-Simultaneously, the research on the concept of exoticism serves as a catalyst for the ongoing project The Intertwined Dream.
-Herein, the filmmaker constructs a dream narrative that allows his consciousness to exist between the embodiment of a chameleon and his own self.
-Navigating the realms of both his childhood memories and recent experiences, the work traverses from oceanic voyages to the Pre-discovery Map of Africa.
-Eventually, the filmmaker finds himself immersed in a trance-like state, amidst a collage of glitches interwoven with previously encountered imagery.
-Employing a methodology characterized by multilayered montage and animation accompanied by a voice-over, the project seeks to explore the interconnectedness among diverse historical temporalities.
+The research into the concept of 'exoticism' served as a catalyst for the ongoing project The Intertwined Dream.
+Herein, the filmmaker constructs a dream narrative that allows his consciousness to rove between the body of a chameleon and his own self.
+Navigating both childhood memories and recent experiences, the work moves from oceanic voyages to the Pre-discovery Map of Africa.
+Eventually, both the filmmaker and the viewer find themselves immersed in a trance-like state, amidst a collage of glitches interwoven with previously-encountered imagery.
+Using multilayered montage, animation, and aural storytelling, the project explores the interconnectedness among diverse historical temporalities.

 Hangfeng Chen, originally from Shanghai, was born right after the cultural revolution, and grew up within an economically booming and fast changing society in China.
 He’s educated as a painter at the Shanghai Fine Art College, a self-taught graphic designer, and a filmmaker.
 Reappropriation has always been a method in his work, which made him move between fine arts and cinema, particularly in the field of papercut, collage, and animation.